KakarotDB/qr-on-site/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Being patient with beginners and first-time contributors
+* Helping others learn and grow

 Examples of unacceptable behavior include: